andrey42/zfscrypt/README.md

 The first line is needed to work around some [quirks in systemd](https://wiki.archlinux.org/index.php/Pam_mount).

-If you use the `pam_unix.so` or `pam_cracklib.so` module in `/etc/pam.d/passwd` add `minlen=8` to it's module arguments.
+ZFS encryption enforces a minimum password length of eight characters.
+So if you use `pam_unix.so` and/or `pam_cracklib.so` add `minlen=8` to their module arguments in `/etc/pam.d/passwd`.
 It should look something like this:

 ~~~ pam
 password required pam_unix.so sha512 shadow minlen=8
 ~~~

-ZFS encryption enforces a minimum password length of eight characters.

 Finally append the next line to `etc/pam.d/passwd`: